Tom Rodriguez: Career and acting

 In 2013, Rodriguez left Be Careful with My Heart then later played one of the leading roles in My Husband's Lover.

 In 2014, he portrayed the role of Lucas Matthew Andrada in the television drama series My Destiny, opposite Carla Abellana, whom he first worked with in My Husband's Lover.
 That year, Rodriguez hostee the local franchise of the German game show Don't Lose the Money.

-In 2015, Tom Rodriguez portrayed Sergio in the second Philippine adaptation of the hit Televisa Mexicanovela MariMar opposite Megan Young.
+In 2015, Rodriguez portrayed Sergio in the second Philippine adaptation of the hit Televisa Mexicanovela Marimar opposite Megan Young.

 Theater

 In 2012, Rodriguez played the titular character of Meralco Theater's Aladdin.